lukemoderwell/real-time-build-canvas/context/decisions/linting.md

-# Linting Process
+# Linting & Formatting

-Run `pnpm run lint` after any changes to JavaScript or TypeScript files.
+Run `pnpm run lint` and `pnpm run format` after any changes to JavaScript or TypeScript files.
 Fix all errors before committing.

 ## When to Run